 For the Dogs

-- Massive Space: With 8 hectares of open ground, you can use a ball launcher without fear of hitting a fence.
-Ideal for Kelpies and Pointers.
+- Massive Run Space: With 8 hectares of open ground you can use a ball launcher without worrying about fences.
+It’s the kind of space Kelpies and Pointers genuinely need.

 For the Humans